Dancerella, a ballerina doll I got at age 7

 As I graduated from high school, I also became interested in building a porcelain doll collection.
 But my porcelain doll collection (pictured above) does not hold a candle to the extensive collection from places like Home Shopping Network and QVC that literally filled the living room of my grandmother’s cousin Lee Frank Jenkins’s wife Pauline Jenkins, which she began in her senior years.
 My cousins and I enjoyed seeing her doll wonderland in the late 1990s, which my grandmother had described, and posing with them one night (see photos above).
 It was as extraordinary as my grandmother had described, and one really had to see it to believe it.
 All kinds of dolls were literally lining the walls in every room of the house with the porcelain ones showcased up front, where the living room doubled as a gallery for their display.
 I was saddened to hear of Pauline's passing earlier this year and will never forget her extraordinary collection.

-I treasure all of the dolls that I have ever owned through the years, over 100, and have the vast majority of them.
-At this point, I have about 80 of my dolls with me here in Ithaca, of the over 90 dolls that I have in all.
+I treasure all of the dolls that I have ever owned through the years, about 145 in all, and have the vast majority of them, minus the 10 or so damaged or destroyed in the play process.
 The ones that our neighbor Mrs. Thomas made for me in Montgomery and so close to my home will always have a special place in my heart, along with her.
 I treasure them all the more as gifts from my grandmother.
 Thank you, Mrs. Thomas, for making my dream of having those “adoption dolls” come true.
 Hugs and blessings to you eternally in heaven.